-In addition to leave, companies are adding family-friendly benefits to their benefits ecosystem that help parents get additional care, support, and assistance throughout their family-building journeys.
-These benefits include access to telehealth, reimbursements for fertility treatments and childcare, breast milk shipping, and more.
+In addition to leave and disability insurance, companies are adding family-friendly benefits to their benefits ecosystem that help parents get additional care, support, and assistance throughout their family journeys.
+These benefits include access to specialty providers, reimbursements for fertility treatments and childcare, breast milk shipping, and more.

 Pregnancy and postpartum can be a stressful, confusing, and sometimes overwhelming experience.
-Benefits that provide access to care navigation, whether through a telehealth platform or through consultations, can help expecting and aspiring parents access the right care at the right time.
-Maven's Care Advocates, for example, are assigned to a member at the beginning of their journey, who can walk them through their individual care plan and provide recommendations for providers both in-person and on the platform, in addition to helping them navigate their benefits plans.
+Benefits that provide access to care navigation can help expecting and aspiring parents access the right care at the right time.
+Maven's Care Advocates, for example, are assigned to a member at the beginning of their journey and proactively reach out to them.
+These Advocates can walk employees through their individual care plan and provide recommendations for providers both in-person and on the platform, in addition to helping them navigate their benefits plans.

 For new parents, feeding schedules pose a huge obstacle for building routines and returning to work.
-Breastmilk storage and shipping help them plan ahead for work trips, travel, and even every day commuting, so parents can ensure they have safely stored food for their children.
-Additionally, breastmilk shipping can help improve breastfeeding rates and duration, which leads to better health outcomes for both parents and their children, potentially reducing early childhood healthcare costs.
+Breast milk storage and shipping help them plan ahead for work trips, travel, and even every day commuting, so parents can ensure they have safely stored food for their children.
+Additionally, breastmilk shipping can help improve breastfeeding rates and duration for nursing mothers, which leads to better health outcomes for both parents and their children, potentially reducing early childhood healthcare costs.

-Incorporating these aspects into your benefits plans can help ensure you’re covering all parents on all paths to parenthood, improving loyalty and retention while reducing healthcare costs.
+Incorporating these aspects into your benefits plans can help ensure you cover all parents on all paths to parenthood, improving loyalty and retention while reducing healthcare costs.

 Survey your workforce

 A good way to get started is to survey your employees for what benefits they want and need most.
-You can send out a company-wide survey, or ask your ERGs to distribute them to get more relevant answers.
+You can send out a company-wide survey, or ask your ERGs to distribute survey questions to get more relevant answers.

 Identify challenges and gaps

-Using the information you have at your disposal, identify the gaps in needs and care that pregnant people or aspiring family builders face in your organization.
+Using the information you have at your disposal, identify the gaps in needs and care that pregnant people or aspiring parents face in your organization.
+Are people pursuing fertility treatments, adoption, or surrogacy getting the support they need?
 Are healthcare costs related to pregnancy or postpartum complications rising?
 Are employees with children struggling to return to work and resume their duties?
-Do employees feel supported during leave and after they return to work?
+Do employees feel cared for during leave and after they return to work?

 Consider the whole-person approach

-Maternity, and by extension parenting, are not one-and-done experiences.
+Starting and raising a family is not a one-and-done experience.
 Building a family is a lifelong commitment and journey, affecting your employees' mental and physical health.
-A modern maternity benefits plan accounts for the whole person, including their emotional, physical, and spiritual needs.
+A modern maternity benefits plan accounts for the whole person, including their clinical, emotional, and financial needs.
 Does your benefits package account for continuous, holistic care?
 Is mental health for parents adequately supported?
-Do you have plans for challenging fertility or pregnancy journeys?
-Does your health plan account for various forms of specialty care that parents or their children may need?
+Do you have plans for challenging pregnancy journeys?
+Does your health insurance company account for various forms of specialty care that parents or their children may need?

 Create a return-to-work plan

-Consider creating a flexible return-to-work plan with employees who are expecting: you can align on timelines, expectations, resources, and needs, so they can find support and understand what is expected of them upon return.
+Consider creating a flexible return-to-work plan with employees who are expecting: this may include a phased approach and reasonable accommodations such as remote working or flexible hours.
+Align with your employee on timelines, expectations, resources, and needs, so they can find support and understand the expectations upon return.

-Implementing Maven in your modern maternity benefits plan
+Implementing Maven in your modern maternity leave and benefits plan